• Skip to primary navigation

 #1.
 Construct a schedule of your activities:

-Constructing a schedule for your activities will allow you to know how you spend your time on a daily basis.
+Constructing a schedule for your activities will allow you to know how you spend your time daily.
 Take notes about your daily activities.
 Keep track of how much time you spend daily.
 Once you have done this, check for free time available for studying and it should be up to at least three hours.
-Note, this tip is important if you have been asking how to study for the sat in a month.
+Note, that this tip is important if you have been asking how to study for the sat in a month.

 #2.
 Create a schedule and studying timetable: